arjunp17/onsets-activity-events/README.md

 # Description

-1. /feature_extration - this folder contains code and associated files for feature extraction
-2. /annotations - this folder contains ground truth anotations for SED, SAD, and ONSET
-3. /training - baseline models for SED, SAD, and ONSET detection, conditional models for SED
-4. /testing - code for model prediction
+         /feature_extration - this folder contains code and associated files for feature extraction /training - baseline models for SED, SAD, and ONSET detection, conditional models for SED /testing - code for model prediction
-5. /evaluation - codes for SED and ONSET evaluation
-6. /best_models - best models for conditional SED
+         /evaluation - codes for SED and ONSET evaluation /best_models - best models for conditional SED